AntheaLi/AC/README.md

 MoE configs to evaluate correctly. **If you hand-write an MoE config and forget `expert_parallel`, the throughput model will place all experts on every rank and the quality model will return its INFEASIBLE marker.**

 ---

+### stress diagnostic layer

+`ac-stress` gives you the 10-axis stress vector for any architecture: HBM bandwidth, KV footprint, tensor-core utilization, SRAM tile fit, all-reduce pressure, all-to-all pressure, training memory, and more. ac-stress transition ranks every named architectural change by binding-axis relief.
+The justification output names the constraint explicitly — "Selected MLA because HBM-BW-decode is binding at 0.94; MLA relieves to 0.46.
+Cost: +0.008 attention residual" — not just the change.

+---